guacsec/guac-landing/README.md

 To build the site, run `hugo server -D`.
 This will run a local webserver (defaults to port 1313) where you can verify your changes.
+If you are checking a future-dated blog post, add `--buildFuture` to the `hugo` command.

 ## Contributing